ebullient/monster-combat/README.md

     eval $(minishift docker-env)

     # Run through all of the sub-projects and build them
-    This uses dockerBuild from the jib plugin to create an image
+    The Spring project uses dockerBuild from the jib plugin to create an image
     # in the local docker registry.
 Feel free to change that up.

     ./buildme.sh

     # Depending on your choices, you may have to do a docker push
-    # at this stage, to put fresh images wherever they need to go.
+    # to put fresh images wherever they need to go.

     # Now deploy application metadata (service, deployment, ingress)
     # Verify that the ingress definition will work for your kubernetes cluster

     kubectl apply -f deploy/k8s/monsters/
     ```